mariogusman/MS1-Bookdrops/README.md

 ### Wireframes
 -   The website wireframe was created using Balsamiq.
--   Its can be seen by clicking here [clicking here](https://github.com/mariogusman/MS1-Bookdrops/blob/main/project-files/wireframe%20new.png).
+-   Its can be seen by [clicking here](https://github.com/mariogusman/MS1-Bookdrops/blob/main/project-files/wireframe%20new.png).

 ### Languages Used
 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)